How Heath Ledger Unraveled Weeks Before His Death, ‘I Am Heath Ledger’ Documentary Coming Soon

 Despite passing away nearly a decade ago, Heath Ledger is currently making headlines as his inner circle has recently opened up about how the actor had unraveled in the weeks before he passed away.

-US Weekly reminds us it was the fatal mixture of sleeping pills and prescription medication that resulted in the death of the Brokeback Mountain star.
+Us Weekly reminds us it was the fatal mixture of sleeping pills and prescription medication that resulted in the death of the Brokeback Mountain star.

 PEOPLE notes that Ledger had been warned multiple times by friends and family members to be careful with the combination of sleep medication and prescription medication he had been taken.
 Heath was reported to have passed away from “acute intoxication by the combined effects of oxycodone, hydrocodone, diazepam, temazepam, alprazolam and doxylamine.”
 It was, however, ruled an accidental overdose and not a suicide.

-Kim Ledger – Heath’s father – noted it was completely his son’s fault he passed away as he had been warned several times not to mix the medication.
+Kim Ledger, Heath’s father, noted it was completely his son’s fault he passed away as he had been warned several times not to mix the medication.
 This was not something his father said cold-heartedly though.
 In fact, Kim revealed how hard it was to say something like this about his son because he loved him and was “so proud” of him.
 He, however, fully believed it was Heath’s own fault he passed away.

 It was also revealed that Heath’s sister Kate had spoken to him on the phone the night before his death.
-During the conversation she, again, warned her brother not to mix the sleeping pills with the prescription medication he was taking.
+During the conversation, she, again, warned her brother not to mix the sleeping pills with the prescription medication he was taking.
 In what neither of the siblings knew at the time would be their final conversation, Heath reassured his sister that he was fine.

 Heath Ledger was a man in his late 20s struggling with the combination of a recent break-up, the pressures of fame, and being a young father.
 In order to recuperate from being overwhelmed and fighting off an illness he couldn’t seem to get rid of, he retired to his apartment in New York City in January of 2008.
 On January 22, the 28-year-old superstar was found dead in his apartment with a fatal combination of prescription medication and sleeping pills in his system.